alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetHumidity-v1.md

 (e.g. different selected operational cycles can have a different list of selectable humidity levels).
 It is used to let _consumer_ know in advance which are the values of **TargetValue** property that can be set by _consumer_.

-If the array is empty, the target humidity level can be only monitored.
-In case this interface is implemented for setting a quantitative percentage of target humidity, the list shall be empty.
 The elements of the array shall be in ascending order and not bigger than **MaxValue**.

 ### Methods